 In order for humans to be healthy, we must consume foods that provide our body with the vital substances it needs to function.
 These substances can be broadly classified into two categories: macronutrients and micronutrients.

-While macronutrients refer to the proteins, fats and carbohydrates that the human body needs in large quantities, micronutrients are the vitamins and minerals needed in much smaller amounts but are still essential for our survival.
-Vitamins and minerals are vital for a person’s growth, immune systems, brain development and many other important functions.
-They are needed by our body to function smoothly and even help prevent serious diseases such as Alzheimer’s, heart disease and cancer.
+While macronutrients refer to the proteins, fats, and carbohydrates that the human body needs in large quantities, micronutrients are the vitamins and minerals needed in much smaller amounts but are still essential for our survival.
+Vitamins and minerals are vital for a person’s growth, immune systems, brain development, and many other important functions.
+They are needed by our body to function smoothly and even help prevent serious diseases such as Alzheimer’s, heart disease, and cancer.

 Despite improvements in nutritional knowledge and health care through the years, nutritional deficiencies still occur around the world, even in developed countries.
-In Saudi Arabia, too, micronutrients deficiencies have been observed.
+In Saudi Arabia, too, micronutrient deficiencies have been observed.
 Recent research suggests that people of varying age groups, ranging from infants to students to pregnant women, may not be consuming adequate amounts of Vitamin D in the country.
 The same is true for other micronutrients such as iron and iodine.
 Even doctors in Saudi Arabia have been reported to suffer from micronutrient deficiencies such as low Vitamin D levels.

 While Saudi Arabia’s micronutrient status is still better than other countries in the region, it’s still important for some changes in eating patterns to be made.
 Since the human body does not produce vitamins and minerals on its own, it must derive them from the food we eat in our daily diet.
 We take in the vitamins that plants and animals produce or the minerals they absorb.
 For this reason, we must monitor whether the plants and animals we consume are able to produce the micronutrients that we need.